 In this particular simulation the neighbors have modeled the use of the bus system for people traveling to school.
-The simulation presents different forms of information that may be important in understanding the transportation system.
+The simulation presents different forms of information that may be important in understanding the transportation system to the participating neighbors.
 For example, the bus color represents whether it is empty (green), full (red), or in between.
-By using the "walking distance" tool from the palette, a neighbor concerned that her workplace may be too far from the bus stop sees that, in fact, her office is more than a 5-minute walk from the stop.
-The 5-minute walking radius is represented by the "X" marks (see Figure 6).
-She moves the bus closer to the center
+One of the neighbors is concerned that her workplace may be too far from the bus stop for her to use.
+By using the "walking distance" tool from the palette, she sees that, in fact, her office is more than a 5-minute walk from the stop.
+The 5-minute walking radius is represented by the blue "X" marks (see Figure 7).
+She moves the bus closer to the center of the industrial park so that its 5-minute radius better covers the area.